9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Here, we\'ve chosen to abstract away both the type of the monad and the
+Here, we've chosen to abstract away both the type of the monad and the
 type of a file handle.
-To satisfy the type checker, we\'ve added a
+To satisfy the type checker, we've added a
 functional dependency: for any instance of `MonadHandle`, there is
 exactly one handle type that we can use.
 When we make the `IO` monad an
 instance of this class, we use a regular Handle.